-Military Service for Dual U.S. – Eritrean citizens: The National Service Proclamation of October 1995 states that any national between the age of 18 and 50 shall have a duty to participate in National Service.
+Military Service for Dual U.S. – Eritrean citizens: The National Service Proclamation of October 1995 states that any national between the age of 18 and 50 must participate in National Service.

-Photography: Visitors are advised to exercise caution when taking photographs in Eritrea.
-Often there are no signs/posts stating “no photography,” but individuals found taking photos of military or government installations can face a warning, harassment, confiscation, arrest, detention, or interrogation.
+Photography: Exercise caution when taking photographs in Eritrea.
+Individuals taking photos of military or government installations can face a warning, harassment, confiscation of the phone/camera, arrest, detention, or interrogation.
 Do not take photos of Eritreans without their permission.

-Phone Service: Cellular phones are the norm, yet landlines are available in most homes and are more reliable than cellular service.
+Phone Service: Cellular phones are common, but landlines are available in most homes and are more reliable than cellular service.
+Public phones are also available.
 It is very difficult for a tourist to obtain a SIM card for cellular service.
 There is no data service or roaming available.

 Currency: The Eritrean Nakfa (ERN) is the official currency.
 The economy is cash-based and there are no ATMs.
-Credit cards are not accepted, except by a few airline offices.
+Credit cards are not accepted anywhere.
 It is illegal to use foreign currency to make purchases except at a few official hotels where foreigners are required to pay in U.S. dollars or Euros.
-Many businesses will accept U.S. bills printed only from 2003 or later.
+For businesses that will accept U.S. bills, they require bills printed from 2003 or later.

 It is illegal to exchange money anywhere other than at a state foreign currency exchange Himbol branch.
-You must declare all foreign currency brought into Eritrea in excess of $10,000 (or the equivalent) and on departure, you must prove that any missing foreign currency was exchanged at a branch of the Himbol or provide receipts of the items you purchased.
+You must declare all foreign currency brought into Eritrea in excess of $10,000 (or the equivalent) and on departure you must prove that any missing foreign currency was exchanged at a branch of the Himbol or provide receipts for the items you purchased.

 Faith-Based Travelers: See our following webpages for details:

-LGBTI Travelers: Consensual same-sex sexual activity is punishable by 10 days to three years incarceration.
-Antidiscrimination laws relating to LGBTI persons do not exist, and those complicit in abuses are not investigated nor punished.
+LGBTI Travelers: Consensual same-sex sexual activity is punishable by ten days to three years incarceration.
+Antidiscrimination laws relating to LGBTI persons do not exist.
 There are no known LGBTI organizations in the country.
 Hotels do not allow two females or two males to share one room unless it has separate beds.

 Travelers Who Require Accessibility Assistance: Persons with disabilities face limited access to transportation, public buildings, hotels, and communication accommodations.
 Within Asmara, sidewalks are plentiful, although most are in bad condition and do not have cutouts.
 Few buildings have elevators.
 Due to frequent power outages, these elevators may not be functioning.

-Women Travelers: Domestic violence, punishable as assault and battery, is commonplace but such cases rarely are reported or brought to trial.
+Women Travelers: Domestic violence, punishable as assault and battery, is commonplace but rarely reported and perpetrators are not prosecuted.
 No information is available on the prevalence of rape.